andre-henriques04/valentine-site/README.md

 # Valentine Site 💌

-A small, intentional Valentine’s Day website created as part of a handwritten card + QR code experience.
+A small, intentional Valentine’s Day website for my girlfriend.
+Created as part of a handwritten card + QR code experience.

 This project is designed to be **mobile-first**, **static**, and **personal**.
 The physical card carries the letter; the website carries the moment.